febeling/rb-libsvm/README.md

 Spec Status: [![Build Status](https://secure.travis-ci.org/febeling/rb-libsvm.png)](http://travis-ci.org/febeling/rb-libsvm)

-This package provides a Ruby bindings to the LIBSVM [1] library.
+This package provides a Ruby bindings to the [LIBSVM][] library.
 SVM is a machine learning and classification algorithm, and LIBSVM is a popular free implementation of it, written by Chih-Chung Chang and Chih-Jen Lin, of National Taiwan University, Taipei.
-See "Programming Collective Intelligence," [2] among others, for a usage example.
+See the book ["Programming Collective Intelligence,"](http://books.google.com/books?id=fEsZ3Ey-Hq4C) among others, for a usage example.

 Note: There exist two other Ruby bindings for LIBSVM.
-One is named Ruby SVM, written by Rudi Cilibrasi.
-It is hard to find now.
-The other, more actively developed one is libsvm-ruby-swig by Tom Zeng [3], which is built using SWIG.
+One is named "Ruby SVM," and is written by Rudi Cilibrasi.
+It is hard to find nowadays.
+The other, more actively developed one is [libsvm-ruby-swig][svmrubyswig] by Tom Zeng, which is built using SWIG.

 ## Dependencies

 None.
-Libsvm is bundled with the project.
+LIBSVM is bundled with the project.
 Just install and go!

-Currently includes libsvm version 3.12.
+Currently this package includes libsvm version 3.12.

+LIBSVM includes a number of command line tools for preprocessing training data and finding parameters.
+These tools are not included in this gem.
+You should install the original package if you need these.
+It is also helpful to consult the Readme of the LIBSVM package for reference when configuring the training parameters.

 ## Installation